bidisha979/rock-paper-scissors/README.md

 ﻿# rock-paper-scissors
-A simple rock-paper-scissors app using html, css and js which you can play and enjoy
+A simple rock-paper-scissors app using html, css and js which you can play and enjoy.